 Address: 200 Convention Center Dr, Las Vegas, NV 89109

 Jumping out of a plane is scary, especially for people new to skydiving.
 But Vegas Indoor Skydiving makes it a little less intimidating.
-You’re still diving in the air, just from a more manageable height.
+You’re still diving in the air from a more manageable height.

 Before enjoying all the thrills and excitement, they provide a short training course to prevent injuries.
 It is Vegas Indoor Skydiving’s policy to make safety a top priority.
 This is done to let every guest learn and thoroughly enjoy the experience rather than allowing it to traumatize them.

-The views might be different from barreling through the air a mile high, but Vegas Indoor Skydiving makes it more attainable for people to experience the excitement of skydiving.
+The views might differ from barreling through the air a mile high, but Vegas Indoor Skydiving makes it more attainable for people to experience the excitement of skydiving.
 Although there are no age restrictions, anyone under 18 must be accompanied by a parent or guardian.

 See Related: What’s the Average Cost of Travel Insurance?